 What Are The Best Seafood Restaurants?

-Since San Francisco is one of world’s premier destinations for seafood, there is an abundance of outstanding restaurants.
-Among the top rated are Waterbar, Fog Island Restaurant, Sotto Mare and Scoma’s.
-In addition to Waterbar, the City offers outstanding oyster houses like Hog Island, Anchor Oyster and Swan Oyster Depot.
-Of course, the most celebrated restaurants are renowned for its seafood dishes.
-Standouts include Angler SF, Atelier Crenn, Benu and Saison.
+Since San Francisco is one of the world’s premier seafood destinations, many outstanding restaurants exist.
+Among the top restaurants are Waterbar, Fog Island Restaurant, Sotto Mare, and Scoma’s.
+In addition to Waterbar, the City offers outstanding oyster houses like Hog Island, Anchor Oyster, and Swan Oyster Depot.
+Of course, the most celebrated restaurants are renowned for their seafood dishes.
+Standouts include Angler SF, Atelier Crenn, Benu, and Saison.
 The extraordinary French restaurant ONE65 is also a phenomenal choice for fabulous seafood dishes.

 Related: Best NYE Parties In San Francisco